jovotech/jovo-framework/docs/tts.md

 }),
 ```

 - `cache`: Initialize a TTS Cache integration here to store converted audio files on a cloud service, for example AWS S3.
+See [custom TTS cache](#custom-tts-cache) for more information.
 - `fallbackLocale`: The locale that gets used for the creation of the audio files in case no locale can be found in the [request](./request.md).
 - `fileExtension`: The desired format of the resulting audio, for example `mp3`.